fescola/fescola/README.md

 - 📫 Reach me @ **escolasarabia@gmail.com**

-- I'm also working on my own little projects for DnD and tabletop stuff
+- I'm also working on my own little projects for DnD, tabletop stuff and learning some Rust 🦀

 <p align="center">